glickgNU/25S-3200-holiday-hustle/README.md

 1. Then I created a new python module in `app/src/modules/nav.py`.
 When you look at the file, you will se that there are functions for basically each page of the application.
 The `st.sidebar.page_link(...)` adds a single link to the sidebar.
 We have a separate function for each page so that we can organize the links/pages by role.
 1. Next, check out the `app/src/Home.py` file.
 Notice that there are 3 buttons added to the page and when one is clicked, it redirects via `st.switch_page(...)` to that Roles Home page in `app/src/pages`.
 But before the redirect, I set a few different variables in the Streamlit `session_state` object to track role, first name of the user, and that the user is now authenticated.
 1. Notice near the top of `app/src/Home.py` and all other pages, there is a call to `SideBarLinks(...)` from the `app/src/nav.py` module.
 This is the function that will use the role set in `session_state` to determine what links to show the user in the sidebar.
 1. The pages are organized by Role.
 Pages that start with a `0` are related to the _Political Strategist_ role.
-Pages that start with a `1` are related to the _USAID worker_ role.
-And, pages that start with a `2` are related to The _System Administrator_ role.
+Pages that start with a `1` are related to the _Casual User_ role.
+And, pages that start with a `2` are related to The _Experienced_ role.

 ## (VERY Optional) Adding an ML Model to your App